gvwilson/fiction/iffy/index.md

 but the frightened expression on her face cancelled out whatever reassurance she meant to give.
-Jelly dredgers didn't have much worth stealing, but the ships themselves were worth a lot---enough for their captains to make a habit of sailing close by each other whenever strangers were near.
+Jelly dredgers didn't have much worth stealing, but the ships themselves were worth a lot—enough for their captains to make a habit of sailing close by each other whenever strangers were near.
 And while Iffy didn't pay any more attention to politics than her homework required,